 Caterers providing alcohol at events

-Some caterers are able to provide liquor at events, depending on the conditions of their Licence.
+Some caterers are able to provide alcohol at events, depending on the conditions of their licence.
 We encourage you to contact our event facilitation team in the first instance, who will be able to talk through the details of your event and offer advice.

 Food at events